Star Trek: Deep Space Nine: Recurring characters

 The series' setting — a space station rather than a starship — fostered a rich assortment of recurring characters.
-It was not unusual for secondary characters to play as much of a role in an episode as the regular cast, if not more.
+Not unusually, secondary characters often played as much of a role in an episode as the regular cast, if not more.
 For example, "The Wire" focused principally on the recurring character Elim Garak, while in "It's Only a Paper Moon", the central characters were Nog and Vic Fontaine, with the regular characters in supporting roles.

 Several Cardassian characters figure prominently in DS9, particularly Gul Dukat, a senior member of the Cardassian military involved in the occupation of Bajor, played by Marc Alaimo.
 A complex character, Dukat undergoes several transformations before ultimately resolving as a profoundly evil character, and Sisko's archenemy, by the show's conclusion.
 A StarTrek.com article about Star Treks greatest villains described Gul Dukat as "possibly the most complex and fully [sic]developed bad guy in Star Trek history".

 Elim Garak, portrayed by Andrew Robinson, is the only Cardassian who remains on the space station when the Federation and the Bajorans take over.
 Although he maintains that he is merely a simple tailor, Garak is a former agent of the Obsidian Order, the feared Cardassian secret police; his skills and contacts on Cardassia prove invaluable on several occasions, and he becomes a pivotal figure in the war with the Dominion.

 Damar (Casey Biggs) is introduced in the fourth season as an aide to Gul Dukat, and he rises in stature as Dukat regains prominence.
 He becomes the leader of the Cardassian Union when Dukat has an emotional breakdown, but dissatisfied with Cardassia's relationship with the Dominion, Damar forms and leads an insurgency against the Dominion, playing a vital role in its eventual defeat.